-Car theft continues to be a significant problem in the U.S. More than a million vehicles were stolen in 2022, according to the National Insurance Crime Bureau (NICB), a nonprofit dedicated to combating and preventing insurance crime.
+Car theft continues to be a significant problem in the U.S. Vehicle theft rates have risen steadily since 2019, and overall vehicle thefts increased about 1% nationwide from 1,008,756 in 2022 to 1,020,729 in 2023, according to the National Insurance Crime Bureau (NICB), a nonprofit dedicated to combating and preventing insurance crime.
 But car and truck owners can take steps to protect their property.

 Installing anti-theft devices on your vehicle can reduce the chances your auto will be stolen and may earn you discounts on your car insurance premiums.
 These auto-theft deterrents – from steering wheel locks to kill switches and alarms – can foil the most determined thieves.